jfcaetano/ESA-Vanadium-Yield/README.md

 - **Test MAE**: Mean absolute error on the test set, which reflects the average difference between predicted and actual values.
 - **Test RMSE**: Root mean squared error on the test set, a measure of prediction accuracy that accounts for large errors.

-### 2. **Opt Model Results - Cat Type**
+### 2. **Opt RF/GB Model Results - Cat Type**
 This sheet summarizes the **optimized model results** for different catalyst types (`Cat Type`) using the optimized RF algorithm.
 The models have been trained using the optimal hyperparameters identified through a search process (e.g., using `RandomizedSearchCV`), and the results are segmented by catalyst structure.
+The ‘Cat_Structure’ column indicates what types of target catalysts are predicted.
+‘Cat_Structure = All’ column presents the individual results for the Table 1 of the manuscript.

 #### Key Columns:
 - **Catalyst Type**: The specific catalyst structure used in the reaction (e.g., VO(acac)2, VOSO4).